 Everything You Need to Know About Pruning Pepper Plants

-This simple trick can help pepper plants bear more fruit.
+This simple trick for pruning pepper plants (aka topping pepper plants) can help them bear more fruit.

-If you haven’t noticed, it’s hot outside, which means it’s prime growing season for summer produce like tomatoes, cucumbers, and hot peppers.
-Gardening TikTok is also in full swing, with tips for growing strawberry plants and starting plants in milk jugs blooming as steadily as our perennial gardens.
+It’s hot outside, which means it’s prime growing season for summer produce like tomatoes, cucumbers and hot peppers.
+Gardening TikTok is in full swing, with tips for growing strawberry plants in soda bottles and starting plants in milk jugs so they’ll bloom as steadily as our perennial gardens.

 This TikTok posted by @meggrowsplants explains how pruning pepper plants can help increase the number of peppers you harvest.
-In fact, she tops her plants, pruning off the tops of young seedlings to encourage growth.
+In fact, she uses the method of topping pepper plants, or pruning off the tops of young seedlings, to encourage growth.

 @meggrowsplants The ones I topped last year gave me SOO many more peppers than the ones I didn’t! #gardentok #gardening #gardeningtips #gardeninghacks #gardenwithme #growingpeppers #growyourownfood #cottagecore #greenthumb #pepperplant #LENOVOJUSTBEYOU ♬ Up – Movie Theme – Giampaolo Pasquile